|Semester:||Fall, Spring, Full Year|

 All students participating in overseas programs are automatically enrolled in iNext, a supplemental travel insurance program.
 The fee for iNext is covered in the program cost.
 However, students are also required to have comprehensive health insurance during their time abroad.
 All students participating in overseas programs, both abroad and domestic, are automatically enrolled in the College’s student health insurance program.
 Similar to a regular semester on-campus, students participating in overseas programs may waive enrollment in the student health insurance program if they have other comprehensive health insurance (e.g., through a parent, guardian or employer) that 1) provides coverage for them in the geographic region in which they will be studying and 2) includes mental health benefits.
 Click here for more information regarding health insurance & overseas programs.

 Application Process: This program has a dual application process.
-Student must first submit a Lewis & Clark Application one year before the start of the program.
-Once admitted by Lewis & Clark, the students will receive instructions for submitting their second-step application to the China Studies Institute.
+Student must first submit a Lewis & Clark application.
+Once admitted by Lewis & Clark, the students will receive instructions for submitting their secondary application to CET and will receive a separate notification letter of admittance.
+Please keep a digital copy of your essays and other application materials as you will need to submit these similar materials to CET.
 Please note that this secondary application process can be as late as the semester preceding your scheduled participation.

 For more information about the application process, click here.

-Travel: Students usually fly into the Beijing Capital airport (PEK), where they are met by onsite program staff.
+Travel: Students usually fly into Queen Alia International Airport (QAIA), where they are met by CET staff and transported to their apartments.

-Country-Specific Health Information: Click here to view specific health information for people traveling to China.
+Country-Specific Health Information: Click here to view specific health information for people traveling to Jordan.

-State Department Country Information: Click here to visit the State Department’s China page.
+State Department Country Information: Click here to visit the State Department’s Jordan page.